tastyware/tastytrade/docs/data-streamer.rst

    async with DXLinkStreamer(session) as streamer:
        pass

-There are two kinds of streamers: ``DXLinkStreamer`` and ``DXFeedStreamer``. ``DXFeedStreamer`` is older, but has been kept around for compatibility reasons.
-It supports more event types, but it's now deprecated as it will probably be moved to delayed quotes at some point.
 Once you've created the streamer, you can subscribe/unsubscribe to events, like ``Quote``:

 .. code-block:: python